 We've produced this guide for employers about SAAS funding for Graduate Apprenticeships.
 If you need any further information, please visit the SAAS website.

 Adopt an Apprentice - If you can take on an apprentice who's been made redundant, there's a financial incentive for your business.
-If your business is in the oil and gas industry, the incentive is £5,000 and for all other industries it’s £2,000.

 The Big Plus - This free service puts you in touch with a local tutor to support your employee to build confidence and skills with reading, writing and using numbers.
-Find out more by visiting My World of Work.